PascalCorpsman/ConfigTD_Data/graphics/textures/MiniTD/Readme.md

 ![](../../../documentation/images/mini_td_demo.png)

-- Choose the dimension you want to create your map in, for this example we choose 11 tiles in width and 7 tiles ind height.
+- Choose the dimension you want to create your map in, for this example we choose 11 tiles in width and 7 tiles in height.

 - Open the wfc application from the [Raw](Raw) folder (its source code can be found [here](https://github.com/PascalCorpsman/mini_projects/tree/main/miniprojects/Wave_function_collapse/Tile_model))